Are you looking for decluttering projects to help clean up your home in the new year?

 The projects have a creative name attached to each of them to turn decluttering into something that is fun and focused.

-Here are a few tips to help make the decluttering process a smooth one:
+Lastly, before we get to the main event, here are a few bonus tips to help make the decluttering process a smooth one:

 You’ll want to round up several items before you get started on your decluttering projects.